 Alas!
 Carbs are back baby!
 But seriously, sports nutritionists and athletes have known for decades that carbs are a valuable source of fuel for performance.

-Higher carb intake, along with increased nutrient intakes, are a major reason why some athletes can do fairly well on a vegan or plant based diet.
+Higher carb intake, along with increased nutrient intake, is a major reason why some athletes can do fairly well on a vegan or plant-based diet.

 To clarify further, as mentioned in the film, protein itself is not a great source of energy for sports - it's pretty much your last resort for fuel.
 But what the film failed to recognize is that higher protein intakes are still recommended for building and maintaining lean muscle mass in active individuals.

 Learn more about vegan diets for performance here.

 Improving Your Nutrition Can Improve Your Health